dscsa/client/README.md

 sudo rm csv && sudo git clone https://github.com/dscsa/csv

 sudo mv pouch db

+ #Make sure couchDB is running on your local computer
 sudo node server                                                       #run the server api cd client && sudo au run —-watch                                       #start dev environment
 ```
 Test that both http://localhost and http://localhost:9000 now serve the app

+#Your local directory should look like this:
+- install
+    - keys
+    - node_modules
+    - etc (you may or may not have this depending on which version of node you use)
+- repos
+    - node_modules
+        - a bunch of symlinks to node_modules in install folder
+        - client
+        - server
+        - csv
+        - db
+    - keys (a symlink to where keys folder in install)

 ## install production (ubuntu)
 ```